shervinsahba/obsidian-icewind/Journal/Trackers/XP.md

 	split(xp, " ~ ")[0] AS "XP",
 	split(xp, " ~ ")[1] AS "Experience",
 	file.link AS "Session"
-	FROM "Chronicles" WHERE file.name != "Quests" AND file.name != "Battles" AND file.name != "XP"
+FROM "Journal" WHERE file.name != "Quests" AND file.name != "Battles" AND file.name != "XP" AND file.name != "Loot"  AND file.name != "Chronicles"
 FLATTEN xp
 FLATTEN sum(rows.xp) AS Total
 ```

 ![[characteradvancement.png]]